Take the house tour

 Did it take three thousand hours to find a way to add modern keyless locking technology to a one-hundred-year-old antique door?
 Yes, it did.
 Is that any of your concern?
 Not at all (but if you have a second – please be impressed).

 Down the main staircase, you’ll find the pool and pool deck, a variety of outdoor living areas and four of the five villa bedrooms.
-(The master bedroom is on the main living level, in its own separate building – seen in the left photo, above).
+(The master bedroom is on the main living level, in its own separate building).
 A second, covered staircase beside the kitchen is another option – especially if you’re avoiding the strong sun or any rain.

 Indoor & outdoor living